Mudskippers: Unusual Fish That Live on Land and in Water

 The Mating Display

 Courtship is a very active process as far as the male is concerned.
 Researchers still have a lot to learn about mudskipper reproduction, however.
 The behaviour of one species may not be the same as that of the other ones.
 The fish seem to have very specific requirements for mating and laying eggs.
 It can be quite challenging to get them to breed in captivity.

 Courtship occurs on land.
 Males may change colour during the mating season.
 Some males develop a brightly coloured throat, which they display to rivals.
 The males raise and lower their dorsal fins during the breeding season when rivals approach.
+The behaviour is known as flagging.
 They also shake their heads and open their mouths in a gape.
 Mudskippers are very territorial and also perform display behaviour during the non-breeding season.

 To attract a female’s attention, the males wriggle their bodies, jump, and spread their fins.
 The males of at least one species briefly stand on their tail during the mating display.
 Once a male has attracted a female, the pair enter a burrow to mate.

 The adult mudskipper painstakingly aerates the egg chamber, collecting gulps of air from the surface and depositing them in the chamber to allow the eggs to develop.
 The eggs hatch after about a week during a high tide.
 It's unknown how the larvae are able to find their way out of the egg chamber and into the ocean.
 Those that make the journey successfully become part of the plankton.
-If they survive, they eventually take on the form of the adult mudskipper.
+If they survive, they eventually take on the form of the adult.

 Plankton is the name for the collection of tiny organisms in the ocean.
-The organisms in the plankton either can't swim or swim too weakly to resist currents.
+The organisms in the collection either can't swim or swim too weakly to resist currents.
 Plankton is an important source of food for some marine animals.

 Mudskippers as Pets